Ramesh2604/week-1/week-1-javascript-main/README.md

 Understanding JavaScript Syntax
 Expected Output at Web Page
 ----------------------------
-My name is R Vivek
+My name is E Rameshkumar
-My roll number 1P22MC061
-My first number is 89
-My second number is 96
+My favorite number is 26
 Total is 185
 -----------------------------
 Upload Project Folder as follows